Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       Dual to :term:`encryption key`.
 In contrast to the encryption key, which is public, this key is only known to the account holder.

+   Decryption share

+      A guardian's partial share of a ballot decryption or tally decryption for an election.

+   Delegation share

    Delegator

       An account that contributes stake to a staking pool, or to passive delegation.
 When an account becomes a delegator, the delegated amount of CCD is locked so that it cannot be spent or transferred while it is delegated.
 Delegators earn rewards, minus a commission to the validator, in proportion to their delegated stake.